chenlicodebank/lora_on_analog_hardware/README.md

 ## Hardware-Aware LoRA Training on SQuAD

 This section provides an application of the Hardware-Aware LoRA Training with MobileBERT on the SQuAD v1.1 dataset.
+In traditional Hardware-Aware Training, the process typically involves two steps: fine-tuning the model in full precision, and then using the fine-tuned model for hardware-aware training.
+However, in Hardware-Aware LoRA Training, we skip the full precision fine-tuning step and directly use the pretrained model.
+Specifically, we use `--model_name_or_path google/mobilebert-uncased` instead of `--model_name_or_path csarron/mobilebert-uncased-squad-v1`.
+This approach retains the flexibility for post-deployment adaptations to new tasks (e.g., GLUE) and hardware configurations (e.g., ADC bit settings), see [paper](https://arxiv.org/pdf/2411.17367) for details.

 ### Example:
 ```